Denied Supplement Security Income or Social Security Disability Insurance Benefits?

 If denied SSI disability or SSDI benefits, the first thing you need to do is file an appeal.
 You must send in completed forms within 60 days after the Social Security office denies your disability application.
 If not, you will have to start the whole process over, and chances are the SSA will deny your claim again if you do not present new or compelling information.

 There are four levels of the appeals process.

 - Level 1: Reconsideration.
 The first stage of the appeals process involves an informal review at the office where you filed your claim.
 Most Social Security appeals advance to the next level.

 - Level 2: Hearing.
-The second level takes place before an administrative law judge.
-The judge decides if the branch acted out of line by denying Social Security benefits.
+The second level takes place before an administrative law judge (ALJ).
+The ALJ decides if the office acted out of line by denying Social Security benefits.

-- Level 3: Go to Washington.
-If you want to appeal the judge’s decision, the fight goes to the Social Security National Appeals Council in Washington, D.C.
+- Level 3: Appeal to the council.
+If you want to appeal the judge’s decision, the fight goes to the Social Security National Appeals Council in Washington DC.

-- Level 4: Lawsuit.
+- Level 4: File a lawsuit.
 Still unsatisfied with your denial?
 You will need to file a lawsuit in federal court to get your Social Security benefits.

-A denied Social Security claim is not the end of the road.
-There are certain documents you can include, as well as arguments you can make, that will boost your chances of getting the appeal approved.
-For your best chance at winning your appeal, consult our disability lawyers today.
+What the SSA does not want you to know is that a denied Social Security claim is not the end of the road.
+There are certain documents you can include, as well as arguments you can make, which will boost your chances of getting your SSI or SSDI appeal approved.
+For your best chance at winning your appeal, consult our Social Security disability attorney in Woodbridge.

 Since 1928, we have strategically used our experience at trial to handle a variety of cases no matter their size.
 We serve across northern New Jersey from our offices in Iselin, New Brunswick and Teaneck.
 A disability attorney at any of our locations is ready to assist you when you call (732) 636-3030 or submit a confidential case review form today.